Investigating the Dark Energy Constraint from Strongly Lensed AGN at LSST-Scale: Simulation of Data Vectors

-Next, we re-scale the covariance matrix of the Gaussian posterior to emulate different modeling scenarios.
-We emulate image-based mass models at four fidelities, increasing from lowest precision to highest precision: automated modeling of LSST images (LSST-NPE), automated modeling of HST images (HST-NPE), dedicated forward modeling of HST images (HST-FM), and dedicated forward modeling of JWST images (JWST-FM).
-Since we trained on both HST and LSST images, we directly use the posteriors with no re-scaling for both HST-NPE and LSST-NPE models.
-To emulate high precision HST models from dedicated forward modeling (HST-FM), we re-scale the HST-NPE covariance matrix such that there is an uncertainty of 0.04 on the power-law slope, roughly matching the modeling precision on the HST image models in \citetalias{TDCOSMO_2025}.
-To emulate high precision JWST models from dedicated forward modeling (JWST-FM), we re-scale the HST-NPE covariance matrix for a 2$\%$ constraint on the Fermat potential difference, based on the work of \cite{williams_2025}.
+From these calibrated models, we use a simple re-scaling of the covariance matrix of $p(\Delta\phi, \xi_{\text{lens}}|d_{\text{img}})$ to emulate four different image modeling scenarios.
+Increasing from lowest precision to highest precision, we emulate: automated modeling of LSST images (LSST-NPE), automated modeling of HST images (HST-NPE), dedicated forward modeling of HST images (HST-FM), and dedicated forward modeling of JWST images (JWST-FM).
+When generating the initial NPE models, we run on both HST and LSST images, which results in a $p(\Delta\phi, \xi_{\text{lens}}|d_{\text{img}})$ for both the HST-NPE and LSST-NPE scenarios without needing to re-scale.
+To emulate the HST-FM models, we re-scale the HST-NPE covariance matrix such that there is an uncertainty of 0.04 on the power-law slope, roughly matching the modeling precision on the HST image models in \citetalias{TDCOSMO_2025}.
+To emulate the JWST-FM models, we re-scale the HST-NPE covariance matrix for a 2$\%$ constraint on the Fermat potential difference, based on the work of \cite{williams_2025}.